codyjtclark/Moon/_posts/2016-09-14-sendgrid-blog-post.md

 A compelling book throws its reader into the action instead of telling it through exposition, and the same rings true for documentation: provide enough context and examples so readers can get back to coding more effectively.

 ## Hopes for Inbound Parse
-nbound Parse is a ridiculously versatile feature, and I hope that the new workflow, specified parameters, and example payloads will help our customers discover new and interesting ways to use this tool.
+Inbound Parse is a ridiculously versatile feature, and I hope that the new workflow, specified parameters, and example payloads will help our customers discover new and interesting ways to use this tool.

 Last quarter Inbound Parse averaged 44 tickets a month.
 The ticket data post-docs launch is still coming in, but in the couple weeks since going live, the new workflow is in the top 5 Parse-related articles in our docs for page views!